 These policy forms offer different levels of coverage.
 As a general rule the higher the HO number, the broader the coverage.
 The HO-2 policy offers limited coverage, the HO-3 offers intermediate coverage, but only covers specific events/perils listed (i.e. limited coverage) on the contents, whereas the HO-5 is considered the best form which covers personal property and the building for full coverage.

-Bonus: Questions To Ask Before Buying Home Insurance
+Bonus Questions to Ask Before Buying Home Insurance

 • How does your policy cover various forms of water damage?